The 9 best beaches in Los Angeles, California

 2. El Matador Beach

-Note that El Matador is not easy to get to for people with mobility issues.
+Planning tip: Note that El Matador is not easy to get to for people with mobility issues.
 Accessing the beach requires a walk down a steep pathway and a flight of stairs.
 Swimming and surfing are also not recommended in most areas.

 3. Leo Carrillo State Beach

-Best beach for overnight camping
+Best for overnight camping

 Sleeping on most Californian beaches is deemed illegal, but not at Leo Carrillo State Beach.
-Named after the late Hollywood actor who also served as a conservationist, the grounds offer over 130 campsites for tents and RVs, with electric hookups and ample facilities such as showers, restrooms and picnic areas.
+Named after the late Hollywood actor who also served as a conservationist, the grounds offer more than 130 campsites for tents and RVs, with electric hookups and ample facilities such as showers, restrooms and picnic areas.

-Local tip: Pay a visit to seafood restaurant Neptune's Net.
+Detour: Pay a visit to seafood restaurant Neptune's Net.
 If the name sounds familiar, it's because it's been a location in various films and TV shows, including The Fast and the Furious (2001), Point Break (1991) and Vanderpump Rules (2013–).

 4. Zuma Beach

-Best beach for swimming and sunbathing
+Best for swimming and sunbathing

 Make the Pacific Coast Highway (PCH) drive past Will Rogers State Historic Park and Latigo Beach, and you'll be rewarded with some of the whitest sand in Los Angeles.
 Zuma's pristine conditions make this Malibu spot a very popular location, especially on weekends.
 Swimming, bodyboarding and sunbathing are welcomed here due to the calm waves and clear conditions.
 Lifeguards are also on duty at designated areas to ensure the safety of beachgoers.